dherault/serverless-offline/README.md

 ### CORS

 [Serverless doc](https://serverless.com/framework/docs/providers/aws/events/apigateway#enabling-cors)

-Plugin uses endpoint CORS options.
-If CORS is set plugin will use CLI CORS options as fallback for default values.
+If the endpoint config has CORS set to true, the plugin will use the CLI CORS options for the associated route.
-If CORS options are not set for endpoint, no CORS headers will be added.
+Otherwise, no CORS headers will be added.

 ### Catch-all Path Variables